MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-paginated-report.md

 ### Print a paginated report

 *Paginated* reports are formatted to fit well on a page and to print well.
 What you see in the browser is what you'll see when you print.
-Plus, if the report has a scrolling table, the entire table will get printed, even if it spans multiple pages.
+Plus, if the report has a scrolling table, the entire table will print, even if it spans multiple pages.
 Paginated reports are sometimes called "pixel perfect" because report *designers* can control the report page layout exactly.

 Paginated reports can have many pages.
 For example, this report has 563 pages.
 Each page is laid out exactly, with one page per invoice and repeating headers and footers.
 When you print this report, you'll get page breaks between invoices.